vkhade10/AuE8230_Spring22_Group3/auefinals/README.md

-## AuE893 Final Project Gazebo Model
+## AuE8230 Final Project Gazebo Model - Group 3

 Dependencies that are not included: